oceanumeric/oceanumeric.github.io/docs/_blog/to-compete-or-not-compete.md

 </div>

 As you can see from the Figure 1, the number of firms decreases when the year decreases.
-This is because __Some firms exit the market and only a few firms survive and grow to be a decent size.__ Even for those who survive, most of them stay small unfortunately.
+This is because __some firms exit the market and only a few firms survive and grow to be a decent size.__ Even for those who survive, most of them stay small unfortunately.